prexj/SpringBootMongoDb/README.md

 # That's it... you are ready to run

-> Right Click on Project > Run As > click on spring boot app > Ater that run the project and go browser and type in url ``http://localhost:8099/``
+> Right Click on Project > Run As > click on spring boot app > Ater that run the project and go on browser and type in url ``http://localhost:8099/``

 ## Meta